ydb-platform/ydb-importer/README.md

 After build is complete, the `target` subdirectory will contain the file `ydb-importer-X.Y-SNAPSHOT-bin.zip`, where `X.Y` is the version number.

-## 7. Расширение состава поддерживаемых источников
+## 7. Adding support for a new data source type

-To support the new data source type in this tool, the new implementation derived from the `AnyTableLister` abstract class needs to be created. `PostgresTableLister` and `OracleTableLister` classes can be used as a reference implementation for that.
+To support the new data source type in this tool, the new implementation class derived from the `AnyTableLister` abstract class needs to be created. `PostgresTableLister` and `OracleTableLister` classes can be used as a reference implementation for that.

 The implementation of abstract methods defined in `AnyTableLister` should solve the following tasks:
 * retrieval of schema names list from the data source;